List of British far-right groups (1945–present)

-The far-right, extreme right, hard right, radical right, fascist-right and ultra-right are terms used to discuss the position a group or person occupies within right-wing politics.
+The far-right, extreme right, hard right, radical right, fascist-right and are terms used to discuss the position a group or person occupies within right-wing politics.
 The terms are often used to imply that someone is an extremist.
 The terms have been used by different scholars in somewhat conflicting ways.

-Far right politics usually involve supremacism — a belief that superiority and inferiority is an innate reality between individuals and groups — and a complete rejection of the concept of social equality as a norm.
+Far right politics are usually supremacist; a belief that superiority and inferiority is an innate reality between individuals and groups, and a complete rejection of the concept of social equality as a norm.
 Far right politics often support segregation; the separation of groups deemed to be superior from groups deemed to be inferior.
 Far right politics also commonly include authoritarianism, nativism, racism and xenophobia.

-Many of these parties stem from either the legacy of Oswald Mosley's British Union of Fascists, or the political views held by either John Tyndall, Andrew Fountain, Eddy Morrison, Ian Anderson, Colin Jordan and A.K.
-Chesterton, along with those of their parties like the British National Party, National Front (United Kingdom), National Socialist Movement (1960s) and National Democrats (United Kingdom) over the last 40 years.
+Many of these parties stem from either the legacy of Oswald Mosley's British Union of Fascists, or the political views held by either John Tyndall, Andrew Fountaine, Eddy Morrison, Ian Anderson, Colin Jordan and A. K. Chesterton, along with those of their parties like the British National Party, National Front, National Socialist Movement and National Democrats over the last 40 years.

 The ideologies usually associated with the far right include fascism, Nazism and other ultra-nationalist, religiously extreme or reactionary ideologies.